Solenoids

 Electromagnet or solenoid are general terms for all types of electromagnetic actuators.

-Basically, electromagnets or solenoids are devices that generate a magnetic field by means of a current-carrying coil, guiding it through suitable iron parts with air gap.
+Basically, electromagnets or solenoids are devices that generate a magnetic field by means of an energized coil, guiding it through suitable iron parts with air gap.
 Here, magnetic poles are created inbetween which a magnetic force of attraction, the magnetic force, prevails.

 If no current is applied to the coil, no electromagnetic force is generated; if the coil current is regulated, the magnetic force can be regulated.